 - The burning of incense and candles is not permitted.

 - General study, other than that related to reflection, meditation, or prayer is not permitted.

 If you have questions about our spaces and/or there are problems with the rooms, please reach out to our team at firstname.lastname@example.org.
 Community members may also find the Allen School Feedback Mechanisms page helpful when concerns arise.

 The Diversity & Access (D&A) team at the Allen School is part of the Undergraduate Student Services Team (USST).
 The six staff members on the D&A team have distinct roles that focus on different aspects of our mission.
 You can read our bios on the USST page.

 The Diversity & Access team also contributes to the broader diversity, equity, inclusion, and access initiatives of the Allen School.
-Click here to learn more about those efforts and the Allen School’s 5-year DEIA Strategic plan!
+Click here to learn more about those efforts, including the Allen School’s 5-year DEIA Strategic plan!